5 Barnard Castle & Lower Teesdale

 Mixed woodland coming to life on a perfect spring morning at Flatts Woods, Barnard Castle, Teesdale

 Looking upstream on the river Tees towards the County Bridge and the remains of the castle, Barnard Castle, Teesdale, in summer

 Watery sunshine starting to light up the riverbanks as the cloud thins.
-Taken looking upstream from Demenses Mill, Barnard Castle on a frosty morning in mid-November.
+Taken looking upstream from Demesnes Mill, Barnard Castle on a frosty morning in mid-November.

 A brief bright interval lights up the vivid autumn colours on the River Tees banks, looking upstream from Winston Bridge

 Oak trees emerging into leaf line a country lane in strong spring sunshine under a dark sky.